system-zero/system-zero/README.md

 Inner will and Motivation.
 This isnot just a proof of concept, though it might feels that way.
-It took me fifty something years, and as looking back in time, to realize that  there  is a big possibility that every single breath had to prove something.
+It took me fifty something years, and as looking back in time, to realize that  there  is a big possibility that every single breath had to prove something, though what really was my intention is to catch the uncatchable now.

 Hi, i'm you host, and i might lived (and without even realizing it for a long, that this might be not common), to wait for a wave to climb and ride, to drive